Stress is an inevitable part of life that can manifest in different ways.

 Cortisol is known as the “stress hormone,” and it can cause the accumulation of fat in the abdominal area, which can lead to health complications.

-Stress can also lead to emotional eating, which is using food to cope with negative emotions such as anxiety, depression, and boredom.
-Emotional eating can become a vicious cycle, where individuals turn to food to cope with stress, leading to further stress and triggering more binge eating episodes.
+High tension can also lead to emotional eating, which is using food to cope with negative emotions such as anxiety, depression, and boredom.
+Emotional eating can become a vicious cycle, where individuals turn to food to cope with pressure, leading to further tension and triggering more binge eating episodes.

-Moreover, people with BED are often more vulnerable to stress, as they may experience more significant mood changes and anxiety levels.
+Moreover, people with BED are often more vulnerable to pressure, as they may experience more significant mood changes and anxiety levels.

-The stress of feeling out of control around food can also exacerbate the situation, leading to more binge episodes.
+The pressure of feeling out of control around food can also exacerbate the situation, leading to more binge episodes.

 Managing Stress to Prevent Binge Eating